rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ~~~~

 {{Section 8.1 of !RFC7950}} includes provisions for defining constraints
-on state data and specifies that a constraint must be true in a valid state data.
+on state data and specifies that a constraint must be true in a valid state data tree.
 However, {{Section 5.3 of !RFC8342}} softens that behavior by allowing semantic
 constraints to be violated under some circumstances to help detecting anomalies.
 Relaxing validation constraints on state data is meant to reveal deviations of